alliedelano/partner-projects/README.md

 ![efl home](public/images/eflhomepage.png)

-# EFL Partner & Project Management Tool
+# Partner & Project Management Tool
 This application was developed for Edge Future Learning, an initiative of the Edge Foundation.
 It is a simple CRM and project management tool meant to help the team track partnership connections and partner-related projects.
 Once logged in through a google account, users can see a dashboard, an index of partners, and an index of projects.
 A user is able to add new partners and projects, view and edit details for any partner or project, as well as add comments/status updates.

 ## Screenshots
 Dashboard: